In 2017, our FNP certification first-time pass rate was 100% for the second year in a row.

 at the time you submit the Nursing CAS application are not considered

 official.
 These final, official transcripts must be submitted directly from

-the college or university to Bellarmine University by July 31, 2016.
+the college or university to Bellarmine University by July 31 of the program year.

 - Minimum GPA of 3.0 is required

 - If any transcript(s) or undergraduate degree(s) is from an international